edgee-cloud/edgee/README.md

 be used for health checking.

 ## Routing
 The example above sets up one backend called "demo".
-As the default backend, it will recenved all traffic directed to `demo.edgee.dev`.
+As the default backend, it will receive all traffic directed to `demo.edgee.dev`.
 Additionaly, projects can have a number of backends and use routing rules to distribute traffic among them.

 For example, we could add a second backend called "api" to handle all requests to `demo.edgee.dev/api`: